 The Bruce Trail, Canada's oldest and longest marked footpath, provides the only continuous public access to the magnificent Niagara Escarpment, a UNESCO World Biosphere Reserve.
 Running along the Escarpment from Niagara to Tobermory, it spans more than 890 km of main Trail and over 400 km of associated side trails.

-The BTC is one of Ontario's largest land trusts, responsible for the preservation of almost 10,000 acres of irreplaceable Niagara Escarpment landscape.
+The BTC is one of Ontario's largest land trusts, responsible for the preservation of over 10,000 acres of irreplaceable Niagara Escarpment landscape.

 Nine regional Bruce Trail Clubs are part of the Bruce Trail Conservancy.
 Each Club is volunteer-run and is responsible for maintaining, stewarding and promoting a section of the Bruce Trail.